Home » Free Resources » »

 What Is Process Capability

 It turns out that processes developed for manufacturing decades ago apply to nearly every industry today — from manufacturing to healthcare to software development to any industry today.
-In other words, understanding and learning how to apply the principles of process capability to any professional team or role is advisable.
+In other words, understanding and learning how to use the principles of process capability in any professional team or role is advisable.

 Let’s explore the concept of process capability, what it is, and how you can learn how to apply it to your existing or new career by earning a Lean Six Sigma certification in an immersive online program.